asengupta/avishek.net/_posts/2021-08-12-statistics-from-linear-algebra.md

 Thus the **regression coefficient is simply the projection coefficient of the observed (dependent) dataset vector $$Y_c$$ onto the independent predictor dataset vector $$X_c$$**.

-Note that in the general case of $$\mathbb{R}^n$$, you get the regression coefficient with a similar form, as a result of the solution of a set of linear equations.
+Note that in the general case of $$\mathbb{R}^n$$, you get the regression coefficient with a similar form, namely, as a result of the solution of a set of linear equations.
 We discuss this next.

 ## Linear Regression in $$\mathbb{R}^n$$

 There are several perspectives we can use when discussing Linear Regression in $$\mathbb{R}^n$$.
-We discuss two views on this next.
+We discuss two views of this in the following sections.

 ### 1. Linear Regression as Solution of a Set of Linear Equations
 Assume a set of observations that we wish to represent using a linear model like so: